p4lang/behavioral-model/docs/simple_switch.md

     in the clone (aka mirror) session id number that was given when the last clone or clone3 primitive action was called.

-    If it was a clone3 action, also preserve the values of the metadata fields specified in the field list argument.
+    If it was a clone3 action, also preserve the final ingress values of the metadata fields specified in the field list argument, except assign clone_spec a value of 0 always, and instance_type a value of PKT_INSTANCE_TYPE_INGRESS_CLONE.
     // fall through to code below
 }
 if (lf_field_list != 0) {